LachyMcD/LachyMcD/README.md

 - 👋 Hi, I’m @LachyMcD
-- 👀 I’m interested in language, music, and technology.
+- 👀 I’m interested in language, music, and science.
-- 🌱 I’m currently learning Spanish. 🇪🇸
+- 🌱 I’m currently learning Spanish and Rust.
 - 📫 Shoot me a message on Linkedin! (in/lachymcd)

 <!---